exohood/exohood/README.md

 * 🌐 4+ years in open source.
 [Read our manifesto](https://exohood.com/exohood-labs-manifesto/)
 * :books: A complete open library for learning.
 [How we do open source](https://exohood.com/open-library/)
 * :office: 500 commits per month.
-[Where we are working on](https://exohood.com/sandbox/)
+[What we are working on](https://exohood.com/sandbox/)
 * :octocat: +100 GitHub repositories.
 Search below!
 * 🔭 Learn about our approach to [Open Technology](https://exohood.com/about-us/)